-- Illness - Short-term - Chronic illness Doctor notes may be required - Medical, Dental, Orthodontic, or Counseling appointments: A confirmation note from the appointment is required upon return to school. - Urgent family illness or death in the family - Court appearances occasioned by family or personal action - Religious holidays or religious release time - Unsafe weather or condition beyond the student's control - Physical emergency conditions such as fire, flood, storm, etc. - Official religious holidays
+- Illness - Chronic illness Doctor notes may be required - Medical, Dental, Orthodontic, or Counseling Appointments A confirmation note from the appointment is required upon return to school.
+It is encouraged to schedule appointments on non school days. - Urgent family illness or death in the family - Court appearances occasioned by family or personal action - Religious holidays or religious release time - Unsafe weather or condition beyond the student's control - Physical emergency conditions such as fire, flood, storm, etc. - Official religious holidays